DARZALEX® Patient Support

 Information you may need to help you get started and stay on track

 Janssen CarePath is here to help answer your questions about treatment with DARZALEX®.
 Once your doctor has prescribed DARZALEX®, we will give you resources that may help you get started and stay on track.
 Create a Janssen CarePath Account where you can: learn about your insurance coverage for DARZALEX®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for nurse support or treatment reminders.

 Paying for DARZALEX®

 If you have commercial or private health insurance and need help paying for DARZALEX®, the Janssen CarePath Savings Program may be able to help.
-If you are using Medicare, Medicaid, or other federally funded programs to pay for DARZALEX® medication, you are not eligible to participate in this program.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 DARZALEX® is a prescription medicine used to treat multiple myeloma:

 - In combination with the medicines lenalidomide and dexamethasone or bortezomib and dexamethasone, in people who have received at least one prior medicine to treat multiple myeloma.

 - In combination with the medicines pomalidomide and dexamethasone in people who have received at least two prior medicines to treat multiple myeloma, including lenalidomide and a proteasome inhibitor.

 - Alone in people who have received at least three prior medicines to treat multiple myeloma, including a proteasome inhibitor and an immunomodulatory agent, or did not respond to a proteasome inhibitor and an immunomodulatory agent.

 It is not known if DARZALEX® is safe and effective in children.